jwreagor/k8s-bare-metal/README.md

 ## Create Kubernetes images using Packer

-We'll first create a bastion for securely building our images then build an image for each portion of our Kubernetes cluster.
+We'll first create a bastion for securing our build environment, then build an image for each part of our Kubernetes cluster.

-1. Run `make build/bastion` to build a bastionimage.
+1. Run `make build/bastion` to build a bastion image.
 1. `triton create --wait --name=fubarnetes --network=Joyent-SDC-Public,fubarnetes -m user-data="hostname=fubarnetes" k8s-bastion-lx-16.04 14ad9d54`
 1. Grab the IP address of your bastion instance and set to `export BASTION_HOST` env var.
 1. Use bastion instance to build remaining images on your private fabric network.